Edit Blog Post

 The Ringo Starr of Malaysia.

-but evolution has taught them how to deal with socks.
+has taught them how to deal with socks.
 They study socks at Leecheese university.
 They subscribe to "Secrets of the Sock Draw Monthly".
 Hell, they know your socks better than you do.
 If your socks are thin then larger leeches can just suck you right through them.
 Mouthfuls of M&S cotton don't bother Papa Leechee.
 Others are so small that they can get through the weave of the sock fabric - so thick socks are just as vulnerable.
 Worst of all, some of them have mastered the art of reversing the work your Granny laboured for months at - they actually unpick the thread of your favourite itchy hiking socks!

 There are two schools of thought on leecheese jungle trekking.
 If you wear boots and socks, you are less likely to get bitten because you have more time to give old leechee a big flick.
 On the other hand, it makes it very difficult to check if anything has got through your rigorous defences to your soft, milky skin.
-So unless you take your boots off every so often - which can slow your progress considerably, you arrive back from your trek nervous about what you might
+So unless you take your boots off every so often - which can slow your progress considerably, you arrive back from your trek nervous about what you might find.
+We

 From Here To Eternity, Pulau Perhentian Besar